 2. Strong Values

 Values are the foundation of a nation.
 Family First believes in the importance of values.
 Values like telling the truth, living within your means, hard work, respect, courtesy, compassion, courage, generosity.
-But when we see cronyism, wastefulness, backstabbing, price gouging by government agencies (water prices, power prices, land prices) and politicians spending millions of dollars on themselves while hospitals are being closed and pensioners can’t afford to heat or cool their homes, we know there is a lack of values and a failure of leadership.
+But when we see cronyism, wastefulness, backstabbing, price gouging by government agencies (water prices, power prices, land prices) and politicians spending millions of dollars on themselves while pensioners can’t afford to heat or cool their homes, we know there is a lack of values and a failure of leadership.

 3. Strong Australia